datahaus/datahaus.construction/phases/README.md

 | Basement plan finalized, submitted for estimates, subcontrator secured | $480 | $2,500 |
 | Ongoing Pre-Construction Planning, work with engineers to finalize material orders | $2,500 | $12,500 |

 ## Phase 2 - Move shed with crane.
-Interior Plaster Removal.

 <!--
 	Use railroad ties to mitgate errosion.
 Might take dirt to school or park.